porfiriopaiz/scripts/README.md

 # My very onw "scripts"

-This repo contains my very owns scripts for doing to stuff after a fresh install and doing some other stuff.
+This repo contains my very owns scripts for doing some stuff after a fresh install and doing some other stuff.

 ### Chess